 Please check rates and details directly with the companies in question if you need more recent info.

 |1974||cave discovered by archaeologists.|

-Con Moong Cave is not really a tourist site, at least not at the moment.
+Hang Con Moong (Con Moong Cave) is not really a tourist site, at least not at the moment.
 But this may change soon.
-There are plans to submit the site to the UNESCO World Heritage List.
+There were plans to submit the site to the UNESCO World Heritage List.
 This would create international attention and growing tourism.
-The main idea is of course, that funding from the UNESCO would protect the unique historical and scientific value and encourage more study of the site.
-The Archaeological Institute is submitting a preliminary dossier in JUN-2008 and will omplete its scientific dossier in JUN-2009.
-This will be part of the submission to the UNESCO.
+The main idea was of course, that funding from the UNESCO would protect the unique historical and scientific value and encourage more study of the site.
+The Archaeological Institute planned submitting a preliminary dossier in JUN-2008 and a complete scientific dossier in JUN-2009.
+So far the cave made it on the tentative list.

 The Hang Con Moong contains sedimentary layers preserving evidence of human evolution from the Palaeolithic Era to the Neolithic Era.
 This equals the development of humankind from hunter-gathers to farmers.
 The cave provided shelter to the people of three separate prehistoric cultures: the Son Vi, the Hoa Binh and the Bac Son.
 This cave is a key for the understanding of Vietnam and South East Asia prehistory.

 Con Moong means Cave of the Beast in the language of the Muong people, who make up 99% of the local population.
 The cave has two entrances, who look like two gaping mouths, which gives the rock the look of an animal head, hence the name.
 The cave is rather small, but dry and airy.
 The archaeological area has a size of about 100m² and cave is 30m wide and some 10m high.